 Working hours in catering

-For employees in part A, the following applies.
+For employees in Part A, the following applies.
 A working week consists of 40 hours (and 9 hours per day).
 With a full-time contract, you have 13 roster-free days per year (also known as atv).
 Due to the roster-free days, you effectively work 38 hours per week.
 It is possible to buy or sell roster-free days.
 The rules for this depend on your age.

 Each year, you are entitled to 22 free weekends; on Saturday and Sunday or Sunday and Monday.
 There is one exception to this rule: if you work in a five-shift system, you are entitled to 16 free weekends per year.

 After 5.5 hours of work, you are entitled to an unpaid break of half an hour.
-If you work more than 10 hours, that three-quarters of an hour can be split into three 15-minute breaks.
+If you work longer than 10 hours, that three-quarters of an hour can be split into three 15-minute breaks.
 Are you under 18?
 Then different rules apply.

 Additional and overtime work

 Part-timers can work 20% more or less than the agreed hours per calendar quarter.
-Part-timers who work more than the contracted hours, but not more than 40 hours per week, accumulate additional hours.
+Part-timers who work more than the contracted hours, but not more than 40 hours per week, accrue additional hours.
 Additional hours are paid out at the end of a calendar quarter, unless the number of deficit hours is higher than the number of additional hours.

 *The reference period is a period of 12 consecutive months and runs parallel to the